-The C/l-channel is used for communication between the PEB 2096, OCTAT-P, and a processor via a layer-2 device, to control and monitor layer-1 functions.
-The OCTAT-P has 8 IOM-2 channels and thus 8 C/l-channels; one for each transceiver.
+The C/I-channel is used for communication between the PEB 2096, OCTAT-P, and a processor via a layer-2 device, to control and monitor layer-1 functions.
+The OCTAT-P has 8 IOM-2 channels and thus 8 C/I-channels; one for each transceiver.

 The codes originating from layer-2 devices are called "commands", those from the PEB 2096, OCTAT-P, are called "indications".
-For a list of the C/I (command/indication) codes and their use, refer to the chapters 3.8.
+For a list of the C/I (command/indication) codes and their use, refer to the Chapter 3.9.